kaitlinnewson/carto2017/content/register.en.md

 |Deadline for travel funding applications|Monday, 15-May, 2017|
 |Early-bird registration ends |Wednesday, 31-May, 2017|

-### Notes on Banquet Tickets:
+### Banquet Tickets:
 * A banquet ticket is included in the full conference registration fee (no additional purchase required).
-* Banquet tickets may be purchased for additional guests, students, and retirees.
+* Additional banquet tickets may be purchased for guests, students, and retirees.